Pastry War

-The Pastry War (Guerra de los pasteles; Guerre des Pâtisseries), also known as the First French Intervention in Mexico or the First Franco-Mexican War (1838–1839), began in November 1838 with the naval blockade of some Mexican ports and the capture of the fortress of San Juan de Ulúa in the port of Veracruz by French forces sent by King Louis-Philippe.
-It ended in March 1839 with a British-brokered peace.
+The Pastry War (Guerra de los pasteles; Guerre des Pâtisseries), also known as the first French intervention in Mexico or the first Franco-Mexican war (1838–1839), began in November 1838 with the naval blockade of some Mexican ports and the capture of the fortress of San Juan de Ulúa in the port of Veracruz by French forces sent by King Louis Philippe I. It ended in March 1839 with a British-brokered peace.
 The intervention followed many claims by French nationals of losses due to unrest in Mexico.
-This would be the first of two French invasions of Mexico; a second, larger intervention would take place in the 1860s.
+This was the first of two French invasions of Mexico; a second, larger intervention would take place in the 1860s.